 The increased flexibility brought about by hybrid working creates a much better balance between a person’s work life and personal life.
 By being at home occasionally, they have more time in the evening to engage in hobbies and spend time with loved ones.
 This will undoubtedly provide greater satisfaction and give them a better chance to reenergise.
 It also means they can more easily work around things like medical appointments and family commitments (such as picking up their children from school), without suffering the downturn in productivity that would have occurred had they been in the office.

-An improved work/life balance usually goes hand in hand with better physical and mental health.
+An improved work/life balance usually goes hand in hand with better health and wellbeing in the workplace.
 Employees still gain the psychological benefits that come with the social interactions in the office.
 But they also have more time to visit the gym, go for an evening run, or prepare a healthy meal, on the occasions when they’re working remotely.

 In the past, workers would have to spend a significant amount of money on public transport or petrol money.
 But with hybrid working they don’t have to commute as much, meaning these costs inevitably come down.
 During days at home, they’ll probably save money on food too, as they’ll be less likely to indulge in a pricey treat that they might have otherwise found in the vicinity of their office.
 These savings can make their salary feel more significant.